antoniogarrote/levanzo/README.md

                         {:supported-classes [sorg-Person]})
 ```

-Future versions of the library will add support for more sophisticated declarative validations adding support for SHACL.
+Future versions of the library will add support for more sophisticated declarative validations with SHACL.

 Another interesting features of Levanzo when working with payloads is the integraction with `clojure.spec` in order to sample generated instances of a particular class.
 A Generator for any API class can be obtained using the functions in the `levanzo.spec.schema` namespace.